 Ben Novak and Paul Marini

-The biggest challenges facing The Great Passenger Pigeon Comeback will be obtaining germ cell cultures, engineering cells and birds), and then breeding and raising passenger pigeons that will survive and flourish in the wild.
-The underlying element to these challenges is handling live birds.
-As our project now is completing genome sequences and beginning to assess the mutations we will engineer into living band-tailed pigeons we face our biggest obstacle – establishing a research flock of pigeons for the purpose of recreating the passenger pigeons.
+The biggest challenges facing The Great Passenger Pigeon Comeback will be obtaining germ cell cultures, engineering cells and birds, and then breeding and raising passenger pigeons that will survive and flourish in the wild.
+The underlying element of these challenges is handling live birds.
+As our project now is completing genome sequences and beginning to assess the mutations we will engineer into living band-tailed pigeons, we face our biggest obstacle – establishing a research flock of pigeons for the purpose of recreating the passenger pigeons.

 Mid- 2014 our project gained a new advisor and project volunteer, Paul Marini, a retired commercial geneticist with many years of experience raising domestic pigeons.
 December 2014 he began a pilot study breeding band-tailed pigeons, which has now given us the information we need to design the bird facility needs of the next phases of passenger pigeon de-extinction.
 Handling the birds gave this pigeon veteran, in his own words, quite the experience: